-Palestinians in Gaza feel nowhere is safe amid unrelenting Israeli airstrikes
+Palestinians trapped in Gaza find nowhere is safe during Israel’s relentless bombing

 In northern areas that Israel warned to evacuate, airstrikes also hit three residential towers in al-Zahra, the Hamas-led Interior Ministry in Gaza said, as well as homes along the border with Israel.
 Israel has massed troops in the area and is expected to launch a ground invasion into Gaza, though military officials say no decision has been made.

-The Gaza Health Ministry said 3,478 people have been killed in Gaza since the war began, and more than 12,000 wounded, mostly women, children and the elderly.
-Another 1,300 people are believed buried under the rubble, health authorities said.
+The Gaza Health Ministry said 3,785 people have been killed in Gaza since the war began, the majority of them women, children and older adults.
+Nearly 12,500 others were injured, and another 1,300 people were believed buried under the rubble, health authorities said.

 More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion on Oct.
 7. Roughly 200 others were abducted.
 The Israeli military said Thursday it had notified the families of 203 captives.

-Violence between Israel and Hezbollah militants in Lebanon has also flared in recent days amid fears the fighting could spread across the region.
-In the West Bank, where scores of Palestinians have been killed since the war started, Israeli forces killed dozens of Palestinians in the past two days, according to the Palestinian Health Ministry.
+Violence between Israel and Hezbollah militants in Lebanon has also flared in recent days amid fears the Hamas-Israel conflict could spread across the region.
+In the West Bank, where scores of Palestinians have been killed since the war started, 10 Palestinians were killed over last two days, nine by Israeli forces and one by a settler, according to the Palestinian Health Ministry.

-The deal to get aid into Gaza remained fragile, as hospitals in the sealed territory say they are on the verge of collapse.
+The deal to get aid into Gaza remained fragile, while hospitals in the sealed territory say they are on the verge of collapse.

-Biden said Egypt’s president agreed to open the Rafah crossing to let in an initial group of 20 trucks with humanitarian aid.
+Biden said Egyptian President Abdel Fattah el-Sissi agreed to open the Rafah crossing to let in an initial group of 20 trucks with humanitarian aid.
 If Hamas confiscates aid, “it will end,” he said.
-The aid will start moving Friday at the earliest, White House officials said.
+The aid was expected to start moving Friday at the earliest, White House officials said.

 Egypt must still repair the road across the border, which was cratered by Israeli airstrikes.
 More than 200 trucks and some 3,000 tons of aid are positioned at or near the crossing, Gaza’s only connection to Egypt, said the head of the Red Crescent for North Sinai, Khalid Zayed.

-Note: This story has been corrected to show that Israeli forces has killed 10 Palestinians in the West Bank in the last two days, according to the Palestinian Health Ministry, not dozens.